rawify/GPS.js/README.md

 State
 ===

-The real advantage over other NMEA implementations is, that the GPS information is also interpreted and normalized.
+The real advantage over other NMEA implementations is, that the GPS information is interpreted and normalized.
 The most high-level API is the state object, which changes with every new event.
 You can use this information with:

 ```javascript
 gps.on('data', function(raw, data) {